Whiteprint: Demise of the technology

-The blueline print process was largely abandoned within the architectural/engineering community around the early 2000s.
-Contributing factors were the development of computer aided drafting and printing, the speed of machine printing, and the introduction of larger xerographic machines or large format printers from companies like Ricoh and Xerox.
-The cost of blueline production materials and equipment, the fact that the prints themselves faded in sunlight, and the need to use the pungent chemical ammonia as a developer sped up its replacement.
+The blueline print process was largely abandoned within the architectural/engineering community by 1999.
+Contributing factors were the development of computer-aided drafting and printing, the speed of machine printing, and the introduction of larger xerographic machines or large format printers from companies like Ricoh and Xerox.
+The high cost of blueline production materials and equipment, the fact that the prints themselves faded in sunlight, and the need to use the pungent chemical ammonia as a developer sped up its replacement.